elch93/tgc-proj3-tidbits/README.md

 ## Strategy
 ### Problem
-Many students may not have access to tuition financially or may find it difficult to approach others.
-An online platform that provides them a degree of anonymity will allow them to have access to academic help or to offer help.
+Many students may not have access to tuition financially or may find it difficult to approach others for help.
+As tech-savy youngsters, students these days are more inclined towards finding answers online on their own.
+An online platform that provides them a degree of anonymity and connection to a larger community online will allow them to have access to academic help or to offer help to others.

 ### Proposed Solution
 Create a web application to provide a self-help platform where anyone(preferably students themselves) can volunteer to teach share notes and tips.
 For a start, let's limit the scope to the GCE 'O' Levels.
 Additionally, as the saying goes, the best way to learn something is to teach.
 This online platform gives users an opportunity to teach and consolidate their ideas.